 Hyperledger Indy: The project consists of tools and libraries for blockchain digital identities.

 Hyperledger Composer: A Hyperledger-based tool for creating business networks on blockchain technology.

 Hyperledger Cello: A model for deployment of blockchain as a service.

-Besides blockchain framework development, Hyperledger also encourages tool based projects which make it easier to access and build blockchains more effectively.
+Besides blockchain framework development, Hyperledger also encourages tool-based projects which make it easier to access and build blockchains more effectively.

-Hyperledger blockchain is still in its early ages, where it is being experimented by different organizations for sustainability and usability.
+Hyperledger blockchain is still in its early ages, where it is being experimented with by different organizations for sustainability and usability.